-Researchers from any of the BCBCB partner Universities (American University of Beirut; the American University in Cairo; the Lebanese American University in Beirut; the University of California Davis; and Birzeit University, Palestine) may initiate Concept Notes, as Principal Investigators, in partnership with a UC Davis co-PI.
+Researchers from any of the BCBCB partner Universities (American University of Beirut; the American University in Cairo; the Lebanese American University in Beirut; the University of California Davis; Birzeit University, Palestine and American University of Sharjah) may initiate Concept Notes, as Principal Investigators, in partnership with a UC Davis co-PI.
 UC Davis will be the lead institution, with participation of other BCBCB consortium partners to be provided under subcontract to UC Davis.
 Subcontracts to other institutions outside the BCBCB consortium are permitted.
-An investigator may serve as principal investigator (PI) on only one proposal, but may participate as an investigator on more than one proposal.
-Pls must have PI status at UC Davis at the time of proposal.
+An investigator may serve as principal investigator (PI) on only one proposal.
+PIs must have PI status at UC Davis at the time of proposal.